 Educational School Tours

 The Morris-Jumel Mansion offers tours that can be customized to fit your interests as well as to facilitate curricular connections.
 We also offer additional art activities which enhance students' experience at the mansion by adding hands-on learning opportunities to each tour.
-We also welcome groups that are multilingual and special needs classes.
+We also welcome groups that are multilingual including Spanish, French, and Italian.
+We offer tours for special needs groups and classes.
 Please let us know in advance so we can provide the best experience for your students!

 Cost: $9 per student/ $6 per student for Title One schools.
 Maximum of 64 students (two simultaneous tours) for a typical tour.